Initial Teacher Training

 The Initial Teacher Education Courses, recently rated as 'outstanding' by OFSTED, are extremely well regarded at local and national level.
 They do not only offer teacher training in Primary or Secondary Education but also offer 120 credits at master’s level, making them the first of their kind in the country.
 All these programmes lead to Qualified teacher Status (QTS) and are offered in partnership with local schools.
 They combine all the practical advantages of school-based work with the experience and expertise of a team of University staff who specialise in initial teacher training.
 On satisfactory completion of their teacher training course and a successful induction year in school, student teachers may return to complete a 60-credit dissertation part-time and gain an MEd in Teaching Studies.

 These courses are for those who do not meet the subject entrance requirements for our Science: Physics or Mathematics PGDipEd courses.

-We have also recently introduced a new route into teaching.
+We also have introduced a new route into teaching.
 School Direct is available within the School of Education, University of Birmingham through partnerships with both primary and secondary schools.
 There are two routes currently being offered: